kameikay/data-structures-and-algorithms/README.md

 3. **Take on Challenges:** Challenge yourself with coding exercises.
 Compare your solutions to the provided ones to gain insights and improve your skills.

-4. **Contribute:** Found a bug?
-Want to add an algorithm?
-Contributions are welcome!
-Check out the [Contributing](#contributing) section to learn how you can get involved.

 ## Resources 📚

 Looking for additional resources to deepen your knowledge?
 Check out our recommended reading list, online courses, and other helpful materials in the [Resources](resources.md) section.